jasloe/drupal-snippets/hook_preprocess_field.md

 It's staggering to me that there isn't a simple example for preprocessing a given field presented in a render array.
 While the often out-of-date information strewn haphazardly around the documentation chapters of the site, d.o sorely lacks *simple*, replicable examples for the developer.
 Reading and re-reading the API is undoubtedly part of the developer's job, sometimes you just need to get stuff done.

 As such, here's quick snippet for removing the protocol prefix for a link field.
-Not that resilient, no tests, and likely won't help your use case, but i
+Not that resilient, no tests, and likely won't help your use case.

 ```
 @field--node--field-external-link.html.twig